 Important Added Information.
-(Updated April 4th, 2018)
+(Updated September 4th, 2018)

 #1- Getting to Placencia from Belize City:

-By Shuttle: Belize Shuttles and Transfers (011-501-288-6671); approximately $60 per person (each way); meet you at the airport.
+By Shuttle: Belize Shuttles and Transfers (011-501-288-6671); approximately $60 per person (each way); pick up at Belize International airport.
 3-hour ride.

 By Air: (Maya or Tropic Air) $135 USD each way per person / 40 minute flight.
 Fastest way.